 The Postal Department has Inaugurated a ‘wake up’ service for telephone subscribers; Up to the present 25 calls are made daily between 3 a.m. and 8 a.m., the subscriber being awakened by the persistent ringing of the telephone.”

-Even before that, though, this phrase was apparently already being used in a figurative way.
+Before that, though, this phrase was already in use figuratively.
 For example, in Munsey’s Magazine, 1917:

 “‘It is not yet the time,’ he added, ‘to emphasize the financial details.
 It is the time, however, to sound the wake-up call.’ “

-Tip: If you feel like reading more, you may want to check out our list of funny old sayings that people say wrong.
-Check to see if you’ve gotten any of them wrong before.
+Tip: If you feel like reading about more phrases, you may want to check out our list of funny old sayings that people sometimes say wrong.

 - Weeks and weeks of dental issues was a wake-up call to me; I need to keep better care of my teeth from now on.